Vitali17/FTC-program/README.md

-Exemple of work with class in FTC
+      Example of a program that works with classes in FTC FTC season 2024-2025 INTO THE DEEP